Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 Can I adjust scatter feeding?

 Yes, always look at your circumstances and adjust to suit you and your dog.
-I’ve listed a few ideas below, though this is not exhaustive.
-If you have any questions, feel free to leave a comment.

 Can I scatter feed if my dog is raw fed?

-Scatter feeding is best done with dry food.
-You could look into cold-pressed food, which is more minimally processed and retains nutrients better than kibble.
+You could look into cold-pressed food, which is more minimally processed and retains the nutrients better than kibble.
 I use a handful of this here and there during the week to scatter feed.

-Many different types of natural, grain-free treats are available.
+Many different natural, grain-free treats are available.

 Training treats are particularly good for scatter feeding as their small size goes further.
 You could also break up pieces of air dried treats to use.

 Enrichment can also come in the form of food variety.
 Add in different food items for extra enrichment.
-This could include small chunks of other dog-safe food such as cucumber, cooked sweet potato, pieces of boiled egg, scraps of meat etc.
+This could include small chunks of other dog-safe food such as cucumber, cooked sweet potato, pieces of boiled egg, scraps of meat, etc.

 I use a combination of all of these and factor it into my dog's overall food intake.